monofuel/monofuel.dev/content/posts/2020-11-16_3d-printed-buster-sword/index.md

 I got the printer-ready 3D model from [MyMiniFactory](https://www.myminifactory.com/object/3d-print-buster-sword-full-scale-3155).
 The design of this sword is from Crisis Core.

 I built my first 3D printer, a Makerfarm Prusa i3, way back in 2013.
 Over the next few years, I upgraded bits and pieces of it.
-In 2018, I got an upgrade kit to convert it to a [Makerfarm Pegasus 12&#34;](https://www.makerfarm.com/index.php/12-pegasus-kit.html).
+In 2018, I got an upgrade kit to convert it to a Makerfarm Pegasus 12&#34;.
 The 12&#34; print bed of the Pegasus was plenty big enough for printing every part of the buster sword model.

-The plastic that I used for this print was [3mm light grey PETG](https://amzn.to/36yynqf) (paid link), from overture 3D.
-They also offer [1.75mm PETG](https://amzn.to/3nnhB4a) (paid link) filament.
+The plastic that I used for this print was [3mm light grey PETG](https://amzn.to/36yynqf), from overture 3D.
+They also offer [1.75mm PETG](https://amzn.to/3nnhB4a) filament.
 I wanted to use PETG for this project, as it is very strong and does not warp for large parts like ABS does.
 PLA could be another good choice for a print like this.
 I wouldn’t recommend ABS, as the parts for the sword are very large and would likely warp or crack.

 ![image](/posts/2020-11-16_3d-printed-buster-sword/images/3.jpeg#layoutTextWidth)